algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Technical Specification.md

 ## **Non-Goals**

-We cancelled the idea of using an Arduino device , due to a lack of storage on the Arduino device which was not enough for us to be able to do an efficient model with the free space on it.
+We cancelled the idea of using an Arduino device , due to a lack of storage on the Arduino device, which was not enough for us to be able to do an efficient model with the free space on it.

 ## **Plan**